zandaqo/structurae/README.md

   $id: 'Person',
   type: 'object',
   properties: {
-    id: { type: 'integer', btype: 'uint32' },
+    id: { type: 'integer', btype: 'uint32', default: 10 },
-    // notice that maxLength is not required in MapView
+    // notice that maxLength is not required for optional fields in MapView
     // however, if set, MapView with truncate longer strings to fit the maxLength
     name: { type: 'string' },
     pets: {